 On May 28, 2014, the Financial Accounting Standards Board and the International Accounting Standards Board issued “sweeping, generally aligned standards on revenue reporting that were 12 years in the making,” according to an article in Bloomberg BNA.

 The new rules affect “any entity that either enters into the contract with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards.”
+Businesses need to learn more about management accounts reports and know how it can impact their activities.

 The new U.S. and international accounting standards are intended to offer a comprehensive guide for companies and non-profit enterprises on how to report revenue, which has been a been a long-time problematic area of accounting for boards.